BitcoinDesign/Guide/guide/private-key-management/multi-user-schemes.md

 - Has significant complexity and op-sec burden for multiple private keys, each of which might need a good manual backup scheme

 ### How it works
-A software wallet-application or coordination software initiates a multi-sig wallet, choosing the number of total keys, and the number required to sign transactions.
-One user then adds private keys from other users' wallets generated elsewhere to the multisig, after which the software wallet can complete the creation process.
+A wallet or coordination application initiates a multi-sig wallet, choosing the number of total keys, and the number required to sign transactions.
+It then needs to add private keys from the other user's wallet.
+It can then complete the creation process.
 For any future transaction from the multi-sig wallet the required amount of co-signers need to sign (using Partially Signed Bitcoin Transactions - PSBT from [BIP174]({{ 'https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki'}}){:target="_blank"} before any transaction is valid.

 ### Best practice